 The formal Index is a score for each metro, ranging from 0-100.
 By combining independent measures of innovation, job creation, and economic activity, this score reveals the impact of high-growth entrepreneurs on the Metro over a fixed period of time.
-The SPEII Score represents three sub-factors computed independently, combining explicit count and statistical model.
+The Index Score represents four sub-factors computed independently, combining explicit count and statistical models.

 Because of the issue of undercounting described above, our count of jobs is extended by a non-parametric estimate of the distribution of likely job creation by those undercounted entrepreneurs.
-To compute this distribution, we take the distribution of the likely number of undercounted LGBTQ+ entrepreneurs.
+To compute this distribution, we sample from the likely number of undercounted entrepreneurs from our target populations.
 For example, we might have estimated that there’s a 40% probability that 5 of a given Metro’s 200 funded entrepreneurs are likely LGBTQ+ and a 60% probability that 4 of them are LGBTQ+.
 A distribution over likely job creation is computed as follows:

 - Randomly select 5 individuals out of the 200.